promesoft/KicadJE-EuroPowerSupply/README.md

 The +-15 and +7 volt supplies are provided through common mode chokes to linear regulators.

 ### Safety / Protection
 The 19v is fed through a bridge rectifier to protect the circuit and allow for both AC and DC with any polarity.
-The circuit is protected on the input by a polyfuse and a VDR afterwards to protect from overcurrent and over voltage.
+The circuit is protected on the input by a polyfuse and a VDR afterwards in parallel with a Zener (or TVS) in series w a small resistor to protect from overcurrent, over voltage and spikes.
 The linear regulators are fused with polyfuses